Praneesh-Gattadi/BLINK-DETECTION-SYSTEM/README.md

 1. Clone the Repository
 git clone https://github.com/Praneesh-Gattadi/Blink-Detection-System
-cd <repo-name>

-2. Run the Script
+3. Run the Script
 python blink_detection.py

-3. Calibration
+4. Calibration
 Look straight at the camera.
 Keep your face steady and eyes open for ~2 seconds.
 The system will auto-calibrate EAR thresholds.

-4. Controls
+5. Controls
 Press q or Esc to quit.